USGS-R/training-curriculum/content/intro-curriculum/G_Visualize.md

 title: G. Visualize - Plotting with base R
 menu:
 ---
+    ## Warning: package 'knitr' was built under R version 3.2.5

 Earlier, there was an introduction to simple plots using the base R features.
 This section will expand on base R plotting, and highlight its more advanced functions.

+Remember to load the NWIS dataset we have been use.
+If it's no longer loaded, load in the cleaned up version using this filepath `data/course_NWISdata_cleaned.csv`, and `read.csv` (remember that we named it `intro_df`, and don't forget `stringsAsFactors=FALSE`, and `colClasses`).

 Quick Links to Exercises and R code
 -----------------------------------